Sadaf Munshi | Associate Professor | Linguistics | UNT

-Her teaching and research focus is the history and development of Kashmiri, Burushaski, Romani, English and various Indo-European languages.
-In addition to a large number of awards and grants, she has also received another prestigious award by the National Science Foundation in 2010 for conducting an ambitious documentation research project on Burushaski.
+Her teaching and research focus is the history and development of Kashmiri, Burushaski, Romani, English, and various Indo-European languages.
+In addition to a large number of awards and grants, she has also received another prestigious award from the National Science Foundation in 2010 for conducting an ambitious documentation research project on Burushaski.

 Currently, she is working as an associate professor in the Linguistics Program at the College of Information, University of North Texas.

 Excerpts from an interaction with Rajesh Prothi & Safina Nabi

 What was the turning point in your professional life once you left the Valley in mid 1990?

 While working under the guidance of one of the leading historical linguists of the country Professor Prem Singh as part of my M.Phil. degree at Delhi University, I received an offer for admission and a scholarship in the form of a teaching assistantship from the University of Texas at Austin.
 That was in 2001.
 My doctoral dissertation on Burushaski, an endangered language of Jammu & Kashmir, was supported by a grant from the American National Science Foundation and a fellowship from my University.
 After completing my Ph.D.
 (2006), I joined the University of North Texas (UNT) as an assistant professor in the Department of English.
 I guess these were some escapades that took me to where I am today.

 What have been your highs and lows in your career?
 Any anecdote that you would like to share.